CDSoft/luax/README.md

 : The LuaX interpreter / compiler itself.

 [Bang]
-: The LuaX build system that enhances Nina with some powerful Lua scripting capabilities.
+: The LuaX build system that enhances Ninja with some powerful Lua scripting capabilities.

 [Ypp]
 : A generic text preprocessor used to build the LuaX documentation.